thelatemail/emacs_and_r_quickstart/README.md

 ### In an .R script

-There's shortcuts for executing lines, paragraphs, functions, etc from a script.
+There are shortcuts for executing lines, paragraphs, functions, etc from a script.
 But in the short-term, there is one shortcut to rule them all:
-Highlight the code you want to run and `C-c`
+Highlight the code you want to run and `C-c C-c`